-Following the success of our first experts weekend in 2018 we gather again in the comfort of a stately home to hear some of our best speakers give their views on the world.
+Following the success of our experts weekends in 2018 and 2019 we gather again in the comfort of one London’s most famous Clubs to hear some of our best speakers give their views on the world.
 A raft of new experts will be flying in.
-We’ll tackle the big issues of the moment – the weekend also coincides with the date Britain leaves the EU.
-A stimulating and comfortable refuge perhaps.
+We’ll tackle the big issues of the moment… a stimulating and comfortable refuge perhaps.

-Join some of our leading experts for two days of discussion in a Stately Home.
+Join some of our leading experts for two days of discussion in an exclusive London Club

 Political Tours experts in the UK

-Check In.
-Tea available from 4 pm.
-Introductory dinner at 7.30 pm with guest lecturers and Political Tours staff.
+Drinks from 6 pm.
+Introductory dinner at 7.00 pm with guest lecturers and Political Tours staff.

 First full day of discussions.
 Email us for full program.